-If you are missing a shingle or tile on your roof, this may not cause a leak right away.
+If you are missing shingle or tile on your roof, this may not cause a leak right away.
 But if left alone in our Phoenix heat, these missing tiles will eventually cause the exposed material to deteriorate and a leak WILL occur.
 If you can, imagine your skin without sunblock.
 Just like our skin, materials under your shingles or tile are not meant to be exposed to the elements for long periods of time.
 If exposed for too long, the sun will ruin the material, in turn, increasing the cost to make the repair and increasing the repair area.
 It is easy to detect missing tiles with shingle roofs.
-Tile roofs are typically more difficult and we recommend using a licensed roofer to check for cracked, displaced and missing shingles once a year.
+Tile roofs are typically more difficult and we recommend using a licensed roofer to check for cracked, displaced, and missing shingles once a year.

 PIPES AND ALL OTHER ROOF PROTRUSIONS

 When it rains, water runs naturally down your roof.
 If your roof vents and pipes have a void in the sealant, you will end up with a leak.
 Statistics show, 90% of all roof leaks enter through a pipe or roof protrusion.
-Most of the time the sealant on these items are under the flashing and roofing material so you won’t be able to see if there is a void, crack or split in the sealant.
+Most of the time the sealant on these items is under the flashing and roofing material so you won’t be able to see if there is a void, crack or split in the sealant.
 These seals are only as good as the installer and product used on the project.
-Due to our extreme summer temps, it is important that high quality roofing materials be used.
+Due to our extreme summer temps, it is important that high-quality roofing materials be used.
 JBS Roofing only uses the best, summer-grade roofing cement.
 Our experience in providing roofing in the Valley for over 34 years has taught us which products perform and which ones do not.

 BIRDS, RATS AND INSECTS

 Rodents, insects and birds will destroy your roof and cause a lot of damage.
 According to the Pigeon Guy, the most important thing to focus on for your roof is nesting.
 Never allow birds to nest on your roof.
 If you encounter a bird making your roof its home, you need to immediately convince them that your roof is not a good place to nest.
 If you don’t take action, you will quickly have a flock living, pooping and laying eggs on your roof.
-Bird feces are a health hazard.
-The acid in their feces will deteriorate your roof quickly.
-A leak mixed with bird feces is beyond an undesirable situation.
+Bird faeces are a health hazard.
+The acid in their faeces will deteriorate your roof quickly.
+A leak mixed with bird faeces is beyond an undesirable situation.

 Insects like ants can dig through your roof and find a nice new home.
 Do you know which animals like to eat ants?
 Birds.
 So, if you’re not monitoring your roof and end up with insects, birds will come poking holes in your roof and walls in order to get a meal.
-Generally speaking, it’s not the insects that cause a roof leak, it’s the birds eating the insects that causes the problem.
+Generally speaking, it’s not the insects that cause a roof leak, it’s the birds eating the insects that cause the problem.